lee2smooth03/YT-Tutorial-001-Login/ReadMe.md

 - an .ejs file is a reusable file component with variables
 - bcrypt allows developers to hash passwords, then compare
 - passport (https://www.passportjs.org/) is authentication middleware
+- express-sessions to validate a user across different pages
+- express-flash displays msg (in passport) for wrong info

 ### Goals
 1. simply complete the tutorial as demonstrated above